KChanveer10/login-automation/README.md

 1. **Edit Bookmarklet Code:**
    - Open `bookmarklet.js`.
-   - Replace `'<Your App Script Web App URL>'` with the URL you copied from the Google Apps Script deployment.
+   - Replace `'<Your Google App Script Web App URL>'` with the URL you copied from the Google Apps Script deployment.

 2. **Prepare for Bookmarking:**
    - Ensure the script is a single line of code without comments or extra whitespace.